Markay12/MarkInfo-Projects/_posts/2021-06-22-FundamentalsProgram.md

 The last plan that I provide is a 5 day per week body part isolation program.
 This program is also well known as the bro-split and allows you to really gain muscle and take advantage of what is known as "noobie" gains.
 This is because it is a lot easier to gain significant muscle growth when you first start working out compared to when you have been training for a few years.
 By working out more often you can better take advantage of your body's adaptation to the new training stimulus.

 ## Part 5 - Diet and Nutrition

+This is the part of the program that I have focused on the most and put the most passion into.

+About 2 years ago now I weight 210lbs and was 5' 10" tall.
+This weight was not from any muscle but all fat and I was a chubby kid.
+Since then I have been taking notice of my diet and nutrition losing 70+ pounds.
+In this section I discuss the effects of food on the body and how it can be used to fuel your life as it should.
+No diet plans are included as I don't believe in them.
+Take notice of your diet and look at what you can do to improve it!
+You can't outwork a bad diet!